Tech-Nest-Ventures/deepFocus/README.md

 1. In the Releases section, click on the [latest release] (https://github.com/Tech-Nest-Ventures/deepFocus/releases/latest) and download the Deep Focus.dmg file.

-Open the .dmg file and drag the Deep Focus app to your Applications folder.
+Open the .dmg or .zip file and drag the Deep Focus app to your Applications folder.

 2. Add the Deep Focus app to your Dock.